alexandreroberts/alexandreroberts.github.io/index.md

 Andrea De Giorgi, *Ancient Antioch from the Seleucid Era to the Islamic Conquest* (Cambridge University Press, 2016).
-"[The Paths and Memories Tying Antioch to Its Hinterland][Roberts-2017-JRA-review-of-de-giorgi]," *Journal of Roman Archaeology* 30 (2017): 810–817.
+["The Paths and Memories Tying Antioch to Its Hinterland,"][Roberts-2017-JRA-review-of-de-giorgi] *Journal of Roman Archaeology* 30 (2017): 810–817.

 Timothy Power, *The Red Sea from Byzantium to the Caliphate: AD 500–1000* (American University in Cairo Press, 2012).